-Effective communication is also based on details and precise rules that today we would call verbal, para-verbal (the voice pitch, the tone, etc.) and non-verbal (clothing, looks, the movements, proximity, the ability to break into laughter, seriousness, moods, etc.).
+Effective communication is also based on details and precise rules which today we would call verbal, para-verbal (the voice pitch, the tone, etc.) and non-verbal (clothing, looks, the movements, proximity, the ability to break into laughter, seriousness, moods, etc.).

 Para-verbal and non-verbal elements are sometimes more important than the verbal message itself.
-This was a message understood by modernity and the twentieth century.
-Odin Teatret is exemplary in regard to this aspect.
-As example, the pre-expressive phase of the actor’s work, or the concept of energy (and how to bring it up) occupy a central place in the method of Eugenio Barba: when using its plasticity of movement the body becomes a sculpture of the mind, a work on the soul, in the understanding that, during this process the words are only a metaphor, a useful one, of what is happening on the real stage.
+This was understood by modernity and the twentieth century.
+Odin Teatret is exemplary in this aspect.
+As example, the pre-expressive phase of the actor’s work, or the concept of energy (and how to bring it up) occupy a central place in the method of Eugenio Barba: when using its plasticity of movement, the body becomes a sculpture of the mind, a work on the soul, in the understanding that, during this process the words are only a metaphor, although a useful one, of what is happening on the real stage.
 The whole body is directed towards the target set by the performer: the control of the spectator’s emotions.

 And so words and body travel together in one direction…

 The performance, built around the wedding involving Jason’s family (interpreted by 40 actors from 22 countries) and Medea’s family (33 Balinese musicians and dancers, and the Brazilian percussionist Cleber da Paixâo) was both an open air event and a performance in traditional and site specific places.
-The structure of the show was that of a procession in different cultural and social contexts in Holstebro and its surroundings, developing a net of relationships and exchanges with different communities, citizens, institutions and environments.
+The structure of the show was a procession in different cultural and social contexts in Holstebro and its surroundings, developing a net of relationships and exchanges with different communities, citizens, institutions and environments.

 Afterwards, I continued this activity of “theatre as interference” in Holstebro and also abroad.

-On a daily basis, during the festive week, the audience followed the odyssey of its main heroine “Maren”, a sculpture created by Swiss artist Alberto Giacometti, which became a symbol of the Cultural Revolution in 1966.
+On a daily basis, during the festive week, the audience followed the odyssey of its heroine “Maren”, a sculpture created by Swiss artist Alberto Giacometti, which became a symbol of the Cultural Revolution in 1966.
 Next year we will celebrate its 50th anniversary…

 I think I have elaborated a strong capacity to listen in order to understand the verbal and non-verbal messages of Danish speakers, through active listening and empathy.
 Also, it has been mainly through sympathy, in the ancient sense of “sharing the pathos”…